Do you want to reconstruct your hymen?

 How I Minimize Risks

 To minimize any possibility of complication, I follow strict asepsis protocols, use high-quality surgical materials, and conduct thorough post-operative follow-up.
 Additionally, the detailed guidelines I provide to patients are fundamental for a safe recovery.
-I am available to clarify doubts throughout the recovery process.
+I am available to answer questions throughout the recovery process.

 Sensitivity